>_promptbook

 Claude can now control your computer directly to complete tasks—opening apps, navigating browsers, filling spreadsheets—which means you can delegate entire workflows to your AI pair programmer instead of just code generation.

-Why this made the cut: This is a major capability announcement directly relevant to vibecoding workflows—Claude's computer use feature fundamentally changes how developers can delegate tasks.
+This is a major capability announcement directly relevant to vibecoding workflows—Claude's computer use feature fundamentally changes how developers can delegate tasks.
 However, it's primarily a news post rather than a guide on how to use it effectively.

 Introducing Claude computer use.